AyiStar/la-llama.cpp/dev.md

 - [ ] Q8_0

 #### Benchmarks
-- [ ] Add arguments with type and size.
+- [x] Add arguments with different types.
 - [ ] Prepare more model weights.
 - [ ] Benchmark more models.